skip to content

 Do not use negative or conditional contractions as they are harder to understand for people who do not speak English as a first language.

-Examples not to use:
+You should not use:

 • wouldn’t